74bravo/PowerBi-Workspace-Intra-Tenant-Migration-Scripts/README.md

 The primary challenge is I did not have access to the production environment and the updates needed to be applied by someone with very little experience with Power Bi.
 I had to make the deployment as seamless and error free as possible.

-The scripts contained in this repository is the end result of my efforts.
+The scripts contained in this repository are the end result of my efforts.

 This repository was created to share the work I did for the benefit of the broader Power Bi Maker/Developer community.
 Please forgive me as these scripts were originally created to solve a one-off problem.
 Code quality and standards were not a priority.
 With that said, the scripts do work and could serve as a starting point for automating similar scenerios.